hashicorp/terraform-provider-aws/website/docs/r/api_gateway_rest_api.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the REST API
 * `root_resource_id` - The resource ID of the REST API's root